architv/architv.github.io/_posts/2015-06-18-a-week-at-an-ashram.md

 - __India's diversity__:
 I've known since I was taught in my childhood that India is a diverse country.
 But only when I participated in the convention, did I realise it.
 I met people from Orrisa, Chattisgarh, Kerala, Rajasthan, Assam, Punjab, and almost every state.
 What I believe  remarkable is that we are all so different, yet we all peacefully live in the same country.
 Strange thing though is that even though we have 29 languages* of our own, we are connected by a foreign language.

-Besides all the above, the overall experience was great, peaceful and provided a unique positive environment that helps us all bring out the creativity that lies dormant within us.
+Besides all the above, the overall experience was great, peaceful and provided a unique positive environment that helps one bring out the creativity that lies dormant within them.

 **Languages that are spoken by more than a million people.
 See [wikipedia](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers_in_India#More_than_one_million_speakers).*